discord-jda/JDA-Website/docs/using-jda/interactions.md

 ![Example Select Menu With A Default Value](https://i.imgur.com/44q006n.png)

-#### Handling SelectMenuEvent
+#### Handling SelectMenuInteractionEvent

-When a user selects their options from a dropdown and submits their choices, you will receive a `SelectMenuEvent` for the respective interaction with the selected values.
+When a user selects their options from a dropdown and submits their choices, you will receive a `SelectMenuInteractionEvent` for the respective interaction with the selected values.

 !!! example
     === "Java"